appscode/blog/content/post/deploy-and-manage-pgpool-in-amazon-eks/index.md

 NAME                                   VERSION   STATUS   AGE postgres.kubedb.com/postgres-cluster   16.1      Ready    4m57s
 ```

-> We have successfully deployed Pgpool in AKS.
+> We have successfully deployed Pgpool in Amazon EKS.
 Now, we can exec into the container to use the database.

 ### Connect via Pgpool